DOI-USGS/sfrmaker/README.md

                     fix_comids.txt      # list of comids with two or more sets of endpoints.
 These are usually segments that meander out of and then back into the grid.

 ##### 3) manually delete flowlines and corresponding gridcell polygons
-for segments that have multiple starts/ends (e.g. those that meander out of the grid and back in)
+for segments that have multiple starts/ends (e.g. those that meander out of the grid and back in).
+These should be deleted from river_explode.shp.
+Then, both river_cells.shp and the original flowlines (in the Flowlines_unclipped variable of the input file) should be clipped to river_cells.shp.
+After these deletions, rerun AssignRiverElev.py.
+It's a good idea to retain a copy of fix_comids.txt (from this initial run of AssignRiverElev.py) to be able to investigate specific cases again after the rerun.

 ##### 4) run intersect.py